4 Secrets to Plant Based Weight Loss

 - Eat steel cut oats instead of rolled instant oats.

-- Try going without salt and see how amazing food tastes
+- Try going without salt or cutting down on salt and see how amazing food tastes

 - Stay away from flour sugar and other refined foods as much as possible